blocklessnetwork/cli/README.md

 Other than the help (`-h` or `--help`) global flag, there are two more flags that you can use globally.

 ### `--yes` flag
-You can use `-y` or `--yes` flag to set all options to the default value:
+You can use `-y` or `--yes` flag to set all options to the default value.
+For example:

 ```sh
 bls function deploy -y
 ```

 ### `--version` flag
-You can use `-v` or `--version` flag to check the version information for the CLI:
+`-v` or `--version` flag can be used to verify the current version of the Blockless CLI:

 ```sh
 bls -v